 If you're the type that loves checking things on the fly, the Web Vitals Extension is perfect for you.
 It’s a simple browser extension that gives you real-time Core Web Vitals metrics as you browse your site.

 Once you have your Core Web Vitals scores in hand, the real fun begins—interpreting them.
-Google’s tools will tell you if your scores are “good,” “needs improvement,” or “poor,” but the real question is, what do you do with that information?
+Google rates your performance on a call, marking your scores as “good,” “needs improvement,” or “poor,” but the real question is, what do you do with that information?

-At the end of the day, the goal is to tackle the biggest issues first, which will provide the most immediate benefit to your users (and your search ranking!).
+At the end of the day, focus on tackling the biggest issues indicated by your reports first, which will provide the most immediate benefit to your users (and your search ranking!).
 Keep tracking your progress, and remember: a website is never truly “done.”
 Continuous monitoring of your Core Web Vitals ensures your site stays fast, responsive, and user-friendly.

 So, you've measured your Core Web Vitals—now it's time to roll up your sleeves and improve those scores!
 Here are some tried-and-true strategies to enhance your site’s performance across all three key metrics.